n8n#

 The 1Shot API n8n node supports three node types:

-1Shot API: This is the primary node you’ll likely use.
+• 1Shot API: This is the primary node you’ll likely use.
 It contains functions for reading and writing to smart contracts, as well as reading your transaction history and wallet states.
+Importantly, this node lets you execute delegated transactions - without exporting your private keys from your wallet or giving up control of your onchain assets, you can execute transactions from your self-custodied wallet using delegations from an n8n workflow.

-1Shot API Webhook: This is an entrypoint node; it can trigger workflows in n8n.
-This node requires you input a webhook public key so that callbacks can be authenticated.
+• 1Shot API Webhook: This is an entrypoint node; it can trigger workflows in n8n.
+There are two options: an x402 gateway which lets you monetize n8n workflows, and a 1Shot API webhook receiver which handles webhooks coming from 1Shot API & requires you input a webhook public key so that callbacks can be authenticated.

 Monetize n8n Workflows with x402#